The 6 Best Citronella Dog Collars Australia: Tested & Evaluated 2023

 After attempting to use vocal training or other distractions, perhaps your vet has recommended the use of citronella anti-bark collars.
 They are commonly used for very stubborn dogs who bark seemingly incessantly.
 (1)

 Now it is incredibly important to recognise that in general, it is best to consult a dog trainer or behaviourist before implementing citronella collars as a training tool.
 This is because dogs excessively bark for many different reasons.
-Fixing the root of the problem can be the most effective if you know the source.
+Fixing the root of the problem can be more effective if you know the source.
 A dog trainer or behaviourist can also advise on how to use the citronella collar if you choose to use one.
 (2)

 We also recommend speaking to your vet about your dog’s tendency to bark a lot before using any aversive methods.